marckiarck/Generic-Classes/README.md

 <a name="HowTo"></a>
 ## How to add this plugin to your project
-This a Unreal plugin, so you can add it to thce project like a normal plugin.
+This a Unreal plugin, so you can add it to the project like a normal plugin.
 Anyway, below is an explanation of the steps to follow to install the plugin.

 #### Add the files of this repository to the plugins folder
 ![image](https://github.com/marckiarck/Generic-Classes/assets/13780925/a947f426-14ae-4c40-ab0a-0fcf0b3e28d1)